-Okay, here we have yet another cool diving watch from the Swiss brand.
-Called Oris Aquis Small Seconds DLC, the new timekeeper sports that masculine, easily recognizable design with the signature donut-shaped body, massive hour and minute hands, as well as the luminous hour markers that look kinda like flattened hollow point bullets.
+Okay, here we have yet another cool diver.
+The 2013 Oris Aquis Small Seconds DLC sports that masculine, easily recognizable design with the signature donut-shaped body, massive hour and minute hands, as well as the luminous hour markers that look kinda like flattened hollow point bullets.

-Based on their fairly fresh Oris Aquis Titan model, the new watch features the same design, but has its lightweight titanium body treated with DLC (Diamond-Like Carbon) process.
+Based on their fairly fresh Aquis Titan, the new collection features the same design but has its lightweight titanium body treated with DLC (Diamond-Like Carbon) process.
 Although not completely invulnerable, the DLC coating still makes the soft alloy virtually scratch-proof, or, at least, a great deal harder than a much less expensive PVD treatment.

 The device is said to be animated by Oris 739 self-winding caliber.
-Based on Sellita SW260 ebauche (the mechanism is quite popular among watchmakers who want to create a device with off-centered second indicator and a simple calendar, like, for example, this sexy Anonimo Militare Vintage Automatic model), the movement gives you everything that you can expect from a watch in this price range: high reliability, acceptable accuracy, and a satisfying power reserve of standard 38 hours
+Based on the Sellita SW260 (the mechanism is popular among watchmakers who want to create a device with an off-centered second indicator and a simple calendar), the movement gives you everything that you can expect from a watch in this price range: high reliability, acceptable accuracy, and a satisfying power reserve of standard 38 hours

-Like many “extreme” divers (this model is rated for impressive 500 meters of water resistance), the Oris Aquis Small Seconds DLC comes in a very large body that is matched by very large elements of the case, those including large crown guards, massive lugs and huge setting crown.
+Like many “extreme” divers (this model is rated for an impressive 500 meters of water resistance), the Aquis Small Seconds DLC comes in a large body that is matched by large elements of the case, those including large crown guards, massive lugs and huge setting crown.

 Measuring impressive 46 millimeters in diameter, it is designed for the people who succumbed to the recent fad of muscular, XXL-sized timekeepers and want something substantial to hug their wrists.
-As usual with this sort of beasts, the thing not only wide, but is also quite tall, which makes it a bit more difficult to wear with something dressier than a polo or a sweater, depending on the season.
-Another thing is that, trying to make the setting crown look better proportionate to the body, Oris designers had to make not only larger, but also longer, which means that, for those people who like to wear their timepieces closer to their palms, the crown may be a bit uncomfortable.
+As usual with this sort of beast, the thing is not only wide but also tall, which makes it a bit more difficult to wear with something dressier than a polo or a sweater, depending on the season.
+Another thing is that in trying to make the setting crown look better proportionate to the body, Oris designers had to make it not only larger but also longer, which means that, for those people who like to wear their timepieces closer to their palms, the crown may be a bit uncomfortable.

-Another problematic area of the timekeeper’s exterior design is, of course, the shape and size of the lugs.
-Although they really look cool falling quite organically into the overall appearance of the timekeeper, they are designed for non-standard straps and bracelets and will severely limit your choice of these accessories when the original black rubber band will either start falling apart or if you find yourself tired with it and start wanting something new.
+Another problematic area when it comes to the exterior design is the shape and size of the lugs.
+Although they look cool falling organically into the overall appearance, they are designed for non-standard straps and bracelets and will severely limit your choice of these accessories when the original black rubber band will either start falling apart or if you find yourself tired with it and start wanting something new.
 Well, in this case, no NATO straps for you.
-No any third-party strap, be it textile, leather or even a bracelet besides the proprietary ones from Oris, for that matters.
-I think, you should factor this in into the device’s otherwise relatively affordable price.
+Nor a third-party strap, be it textile, leather, or even a bracelet besides the proprietary ones from Oris, for that matter.
+I think you should factor this into the device’s otherwise relatively affordable price.

-Still, you don’t really have to be a former California governor to wear this timepiece and not look stupid.
-The first of all, it is really lightweight thanks to extensive use of titanium here.
+Still, you don’t have to be a former California governor to wear this timepiece and not look stupid.
+First of all, it is lightweight thanks to the extensive use of titanium here.
 Also, thanks to its relatively short, anatomically curved lugs, the watch doesn’t take too much real estate on your wrist.
-Well, trying this huge timekeeper before ordering it online would still be a really good idea.
+Well, trying this huge timekeeper before ordering it online would still be a good idea.